CITY FOREST RENEWAL

 What kind of policy changes will help urban forests be healthier?

 Current tree related policies or municipal codes are being reviewed by the CFR team.
-We are evaluating in comparison to an adapted version of the California Joint Powers Authority Tree Inspection and Maintenance policies, which are coherent with industry standards.
+We are evaluating in comparison to industry standards based on the California Joint Powers Authority Tree Inspection and Maintenance policies.
 After establishing a baseline of where the City’s current policies stand, we will provide recommendations to lower the risk of the urban forest.

 How is CFR making the project visible to the community?